lautarograc/lautarograc/README.md

 **I'm Lautaro Graciani, a computer science student with a rising expertise on web development.**

 *I love to be a driver of value.
-I enjoy designing, coding and developing things that will bring tangible valuable to society.
+I enjoy designing, coding and developing things that will bring tangible value to society.
 On the other hand, I hate losing my time in reinventing the wheel.
 I try to focus more on the "what" than in the "how".
 And building something new is almost always the answer to the "what".*

 As part of my stack, I heavily prefer working with Ruby on Rails.
 I usually find the coupling of a Rails API with a SPA framework (especially with React) to deliver a great and probably unmatched development experience, but I'm following the development of [hotwire](https://hotwired.dev/) with great interest.